pengcy/my-node-oauth2-server/README.md

 # Note
 This is an example of OAuth2 server using the Node.js library [node-oauth2-server](https://github.com/oauthjs/node-oauth2-server).
+This is a prototype for oauth2 demonstration purpose only.

 ## 1. Install mongodb
 ```